 The LIFE Icewater project

-The largest Icelandic project to receive European Union funding is Life IceWater, which involves 22 domestic parties, municipalities, and institutions.
-Reykjavík City participates by improving water quality in Vatnsmýri and Tjörnin.
+LIFE Icewater is the largest Icelandic project to receive European Union support, involving 22 domestic parties, municipalities, and institutions.
+Reykjavík City participates by improving water quality in Vatnsmýri and Tjörnin and introducing blue-green solutions.

 LIFE Icewater project roles